 - Presentation: Depending on your restaurant’s look and the type of food, you can get creative with white plates or ethnic dishware, to-go wrappers or even place the food loose on a textured surface or cutting board.
 Arrange condiments or toppings artfully and leave enough space to focus on the food.

-- Lighting: Experiment with lighting from different angles to brings out your food’s good side.
+- Lighting: Experiment with lighting from different angles to bring out your food’s good side.
 Avoid overexposing or harsh shadows.
-Soft natural light is best, otherwise a use bright portable light.
+Soft natural light is best, otherwise use a bright portable light.
 Avoid using flash at all costs!